 The survey that was distributed to the PM experts was designed using the English language and was divided into two parts.
-The first part has five items and requested for demographic information about the respondents.
-This part was made up of a mix of open and closed ended questions, and was self-developed by the authors.
+The first part has five items and requests demographic information about the respondents.
+This part was made up of a mix of open and closed-ended questions and was self-developed by the authors.
 The second was made up of six dimensions (i.e., the NCDs discussed under the theoretical underpinnings) with 24 items and six additional items for the dependent variable, making a total of 35 items.
-A 5-point Likert scale, with 1 representing "strongly disagree to 5 representing 'strongly agree', was used to ask the respondents to express their level of agreement or otherwise to statements made with the selected items.
+A 5-point Likert scale, with 1 representing "Strongly disagree" to 5 representing "Strongly agree", was used to ask the respondents to express their level of agreement or otherwise to statements made with the selected items.

-The scale that was used in the second part of the survey was self-developed by the authors using the NCDs proposed by Hofstede et al. (2010).
-The items that were used to operationalise the factors in this study were deduced from the descriptions given to the factors in the review section, with a justification for the selection of these factors and determinants.
+The scale that was used in the second part of the survey was self-developed by the authors using the NCDs proposed by Hofstede, Hofstede and Minkov (2010).
+The items that were used to operationalise the factors in this study were deduced from the descriptions given of the factors in the review section, with a justification for the selection of these factors and determinants.
 Table 2 shows the deduced dimensions and their respective items that emerged from a comprehensive review.